Head back to the main recap page here.

 The First Turnabout

-Day 1 - TrialIt is Phoenix Wright's very first court trial as a lawyer and is understandably very nervous.
-Not only is the defendant accused for murdering his girlfriend, Cindy Stone, with a statue, but he would be defending his idiot friend, Larry Butz.
-The prosecutor, Winston Payne, even have a witness who can testify against him.
+Day 1 - TrialIt is Phoenix Wright's very first court trial as a lawyer and he is understandably very nervous.
+Not only is the defendant accused for murdering his girlfriend, Cindy Stone, with a statue, but he is defending his idiot friend, Larry Butz.
+The prosecutor, Winston Payne, even has a witness who can testify against him.
 Thankfully his mentor, Mia Fey, comes to make things a lot easier for him (and by easy we mean lending a tutorial for this game).
-Frank Sahwit, who claims to be a salesman, claims to walk in on Larry just in time to see him do in his girlfriend.
-After his first testimony, Phoenix discovered that Sahwit got the time wrong.
+Frank Sahwit, who claims to be a salesman, claims to have walked in on Larry just in time to see him do in his girlfriend.
+After his first testimony, Phoenix discovers that Sahwit got the time wrong.
 But how?
 After a series of testimonies, Phoenix discovers that the statue is actually a clock, a gift from Larry.
 Sahwit got the time wrong because the clock got it wrong as it wasn't changed back after the victim came home from a vacation.
 He couldn't have heard it any other way because there was a blackout.
-Using this logic, you conclude that Sahwit was the murderer as he was the only guy around to have heard the clock.
+Using this logic, Phoenix concludes that Sahwit was the murderer as he was the only guy around to have heard the clock.
 He must have activated the clock when he hit Cindy's head with it.
-And so Larry was acquitted and Sahwit was taken in.
-Larry however, was sad because during the trial, Payne made alletations that Cindy was the type of girl with many "sugar daddies", and led Larry along without caring for him.
-However, Phoenix presented the Statue to him to show that Cindy actually did care, leaving Larry with mixed emotions.
+And so Larry is acquitted and Sahwit is taken in.
+Larry however, is sad because during the trial, Payne made allegations that Cindy was the type of girl with many "sugar daddies", and led Larry along without caring for him.
+However, Phoenix presents the Statue to him to show that Cindy actually did care, leaving Larry with mixed emotions.
 Mia congratulates Phoenix for his first win and Phoenix lets it slip that Larry was one of the people who inspired him to become a defense attorney; stopping short of more details, he promises to tell Mia the whole story later...

 Behind the TurnaboutOne day, Larry Butz was in an apartment waiting for his girlfriend Cindy Stone who just came back from Paris.
 Cindy took too long to return and there was a blackout so Larry decided to leave the apartment and come back another time.
 However, Larry forgot to lock the door on his way out.
 Enter Frank Sahwit, a burglar who disguises himself as some sort of salesman.
 He watched Larry leave the door open and saw this as an opportunity to take some things for himself.
 What can go wrong?
 In the middle of his burglary, Cindy finally arrived, only to see a stranger wrecking her apartment.
 Panicking, Sahwit grabbed a statuette/clock hybrid and hit her in the head with it, killing her.
 The force from the impact activated the clock, which claimed it was 1:00 PM.
 This turned out to be incorrect as Cindy had not changed the clock back from her vacation.
 Fearing any trouble that would come from this, Sahwit remembered the other person leaving the apartment and decided to pin the murder on him, while claiming to be the witness.
 Again, what could go wrong?